Avaneer Logo

 • Standards and frameworks like FHIR(R), EDI, EHNAC, CAQH, NCQA, WEDI

-All these methods deliver some level of interoperability but require the implementation and maintenance of point-to-point connections with each trading partner.
+All these methods require the implementation and maintenance of point-to-point connections with each trading partner.
 And most of these connections use request-response workflows that delay data and require the aggregation and storage of data by third parties.

 Are there any solutions that help solve interoperability challenges in healthcare?

 The answer is “Yes!”
 In a truly interoperable healthcare ecosystem, data would not need to be requested, aggregated, and validated each time it is needed.
-Instead, it would be continuously refreshed, always current, and accessible in real time via a single network to those who are permissioned to access it.
-It’s a new way of conducting the business of healthcare and it’s here today via the Avaneer Health Network™.
+Instead, it would be continuously refreshed, always current, and accessible in real time via a single network.
+It’s a new way of conducting the business of healthcare and it’s here today via the Avaneer Health Network.

 How the Avaneer Health Network™ connects healthcare